Aircraft Accident Investigation (AAI)

 Tuition- $4,000 USD

-In this course you will become familiar with the requirements for investigating and reporting, not only those requirements applicable to the United States and Europe (civil AND military), but also those of ICAO Annex 13 upon which almost all modern individual reporting and investigating requirements are based regardless of nation.
-Once you understand the reporting requirements you will learn about how to comply with the operator's responsibilities to preserve evidence and support the investigation.
+In this course you will become familiar with the methods, techniques, and requirements for investigating, and reporting aircraft accidents applicable to ICAO Annex 13 states.
+Once you understand the reporting requirements, you will learn how to comply with the responsibilities to preserve and interpret evidence to the investigation.
 You will learn how to set up an interim response team that will collect and preserve evidence.
 You will learn what evidence to preserve and how to preserve it.
-You will also learn about the hazards at an accident site and how to protect yourself.
+You will also learn about the hazards at an accident site and how to protect yourself and your team.

 SCSI’s Aircraft Accident Investigation course provides a comprehensive and holistic approach to aircraft accident investigations in an effective, efficient, and enjoyable manner.
 Course material covers investigative procedures, requirements, and methodology for both civil and military aviation.
 The course begins with an overview of investigator expectations/characteristics then proceeds to preparation, response, analysis, and accident prevention.